camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 The maximum rate of requests that can be processed by a broker depends on the processing capacity of the machine, the network latency, current load of the system and so on.
 Hence, there is no fixed limit configured in Zeebe for the maximum rate of requests it accepts.
 Instead, Zeebe uses an adaptive algorithm to dynamically determine the limit of the number of inflight requests (the requests that are accepted by the broker, but not yet processed).
-The inflight request count is incremented when a request is accepted and decremented when a response is sent back to the client.
+The inflight request count is incremented when a request is accepted, and decremented when a response is sent back to the client.
 The broker rejects requests when the inflight request count reaches the limit.

 When the broker rejects requests due to back-pressure, the clients can retry them with an appropriate retry strategy.